yelghali/azure-docs/articles/aks/concepts-sustainable-software-engineering.md

 ## For Platform Teams: Sustainability Checklist for AKS clusters

+Choose A Region That Is Closest To Users

+Delete Unused Storage Resources

 The following checklist provides recommendations for designing energy and hardware efficient AKS clusters, that operate as a "Green Platform".